WPChill/wider-admin-menu/readme.txt

 Finally, activate the plugin.

 By default, the plugin will set the width of the admin menu to `200px`.
 Go to Settings > Wider Admin Menu to select a new width.

-If you have any questions or need help, use the [support forum](http://wordpress.org/support/plugin/wider-admin-menu) or [contact me](http://www.wpmission.com/contact/).

 == Frequently Asked Questions ==